 BitOfGold Posted October 21, 2017 Share Posted October 21, 2017 Wingnut 1 Quote Link to comment Share on other sites More sharing options...

 BitOfGold Posted October 21, 2017 Share Posted October 21, 2017 @Wingnut Hey An alpha version is more or less working now:https://www.bitofgold.com/solarsystem/ Saturn has no rings (yet), and it's hard to position the sky to the correct rotation. (the earth axis is near the north star, but other stars are not perfectly in the right direction...)
 I used only CC or free texture maps.
 I always wanted to do a planetarium or solar system model.
 It took less than a day.
-BABYLON is awesome! jerome and Wingnut 2 Quote Link to comment Share on other sites More sharing options...
+BABYLON is awesome!
+Wingnut and jerome 2 Quote Link to comment Share on other sites More sharing options...

 jerome Posted October 22, 2017 Share Posted October 22, 2017 superb !
 Quote Link to comment Share on other sites More sharing options...